lambdaclass/concrete/ROADMAP.md

    mutation-testing proves that introducing map-iteration-order or temp-path output makes the gate fail.
 This is the floor under content addressing, replay artifacts, and future query/cache invalidation.

+### Stage Boundaries And Fact Infrastructure

+These items keep the pipeline itself honest: each stage has a contract, facts have stable homes, and production/audit/proof/test entry points do not grow hidden alternate pipelines.

 3. **[DONE V1] Add stage contracts and pass-agreement assertions.**
    `docs/PIPELINE_CONTRACTS.md` plus `scripts/tests/check_pipeline_contracts.sh`